PHP Classes And Objects. Here’s What You Need To Know

 The area of the square is 400

-You can restrict access of class properties and methods by using the visibility keywords.
-There are three of them: public, protected and private.
-They determines how and from where properties and methods can be accessed and modified.
+You can restrict access to class properties and methods by using the visibility keywords.
+There are three of them: public, protected, and private.
+They determine how and from where properties and methods can be accessed and modified.

 • public — A public property or method can be accessed anywhere, from within the class and outside.
 This is the default visibility for all class members in PHP.

-• protected — A protected property or method can only be accessed from within the class itself or in child or inherited classes i.e. classes that extends that class.
+• protected — A protected property or method can only be accessed from within the class itself or in child or inherited classes i.e. classes that extend that class.

 • private — A private property or method is accessible only from within the class that defines it.
 Even child or inherited classes cannot access private properties or methods.